rodrigo-rac2/cucumber-nightwatch-bp/README.md

 `npm run test`

-> For a more detailed understanding on this boilerplate, read the instructions below:
+# For a more detailed understanding on this boilerplate, read the instructions below

-> i) Setting up the environment
+> i) Setting up the environment:

 1) Create a new project in CucumberStudio (http://www.cucumber.io)
 2) import the .feature files (located in /src/features) in the project as new features
 3) Go to project settings, and copy the Project's Token ID